aws/aws-sdk-go-v2/content/en/docs/handling-errors.md

 ## Logging Errors

-The simplet form of error handling is traditionally to log or print the error message before returning or exiting from the application.
+The simplest form of error handling is traditionally to log or print the error message before returning or exiting from the application.
 For example:

 ```go